Facing the Question: When to Take The Morning-After Pill

 Information and Advice on Emergency Contraception

-💊 Wondering whether to take the morning-after pill?
+• 💊 Wondering whether to take the morning-after pill?
 Take the quiz!

-Are you thinking about taking the morning-after pill?
+• Are you thinking about taking the morning-after pill?
 Or are you fearing you could be pregnant despite the morning-after pill?

-This article provides information regarding efficacy, timing, side effects, and experiences.
+• This Article provides information regarding efficacy, timing, side effects, and experiences.

-Morning-After Pill – Your Self-Assessment
+Morning-After Pill – Quiz

 How Does the Morning-After Pill Work?